What About You?

 Amount of Fat

 There is an established association between fat intake and the risk of atherosclerotic heart disease and stroke.
 Unbridled consumption of long-chain saturated fat and trans fatty acids raises blood cholesterol concentrations, contributing to the above conditions.
 Nonetheless, very low-fat eating plans – less than 15% or 34 grams of fat in a 2,000-calorie diet – don’t eliminate atherosclerosis risk in everyone and may increase the risk for deficiency in essential fats.
-Some people find a low-fat diet very difficult to maintain this over time.
+Some people find a low-fat diet very difficult to maintain over time.
 Most modern nutritionists suggest that a diverse diet that derives 20 to 35% of its energy from fat is healthful.
 However, individuals have diabetes, atherosclerosis, or multiple sclerosis may benefit from a much lower fat intake.

-There’s no dietary requirement for saturated fat, for God make our bodies to produce all that is necessary.
+There’s no dietary requirement for saturated fat, for God made our bodies to produce all that is necessary.
 Long-chain saturated fat has its own limit.
 Most conventional health authorities recommend that less than 7-10% of our total daily calories should come from saturated fat found concentrated in meats and dairy products.
 Other nutritionists would advocate dispensing with animal fats altogether.

 Interestingly, there is early evidence that highly saturated vegetable fats from the oils of coconut, palm and the palm kernel, as well as cocoa butter, are of the medium-chain variety and may not confer the same degree of health risk as their long-chain cousins if they are cold-pressed and not heat-processed.
 Virgin, cold-pressed oils and saturated vegetable fats are safer to consume than heat-processed oils and fats.
 We will explore this topic more fully in another article soon.